Skip to Content

 short_reads_2Path to R2 FASTQ file

-The samplesheet is saved in the run directory as samplesheet.csv.
+The generated input is saved in the run directory, typically as samplesheet.csv or a package-specific manifest file.

 Execution Modes